JamesMitofsky/CESI-Engineering-School-Projects/README.md

-# CESI Project
+# CESI Engineering School Projects

-Anthology of projects done during my time at the French engineering school, CESI.
+Warehouse of projects that were done during my time at the French engineering school, [CESI](https://www.cesi.fr/).